fukatani/rujaion/README.md

 ==============================
 ![browse](https://github.com/fukatani/rust-gui-debugger/blob/master/doc/browse.png)

-You can browse contest task by Dock Browser Widget.
+You can browse contest task by Browser Widget.
 You can hide (or show) browser, press F11 key.
 If page URL is contest task page, contest task is downloaded automatically by online-judge-tools.